Who can visit the writing center?

-Please bring the writing prompt for the assignment and a printed copy of your work so far.
-If you have a specific part of the paper you want the consultant to focus on, please let them know.
+Please bring the writing prompt for your assignment and a printed copy of your work so far.
+If you have a specific part of the paper you want the consultant to focus on, let them know.
 Also, please do arrive with enough time for the consultation to take place.
 While we’re open until 9:00 we’d like at least 30 minutes to perform a consultation.

 Who works in the Writing Center?

 The staff of the DEWC are students from all divisions of the university who have studied writing center theory and practice and interned in the DEWC.
 To learn more about our current staff, including their specialties and schedules, visit our Meet Our Staff page.

 Does using the Writing Center violate the Honor Code?

 Coming to the DEWC is not a violation of the Honor Code.
 Some professors may prefer that you mention your visit when you turn in a paper, and some may forbid it on take home exams.
 When in doubt, ask your professor.